 Stalking of a sexual or romantic nature is defined by the University of California Policy on Sexual Violence and Sexual Harassment.
 Please refer to 102.26.

-- 102.11 Other Harassment: Physical, verbal, written, face-to-face, telephonic, electronic or other direct means of contact that a student knows or should know is unwelcome, is communicated directly to one or more specific students, faculty, or staff, and constitutes severe, pervasive, or objectively offensive conduct.
-Speech protected by the First Amendment of the United States Constitution does not constitute harassment. - 102.12 Participation in hazing or any intentional, knowing, or reckless act, activity, or method committed by a person (whether individually or in concert with other persons) against another person or persons, including current, former, or prospective students, regardless of the willingness of such other person or persons to participate, that is committed in the course of a preinitiation, an initiation into, an affiliation with, or the maintenance of membership in, an official or unofficial student organization or other student group that - i. causes or creates a risk, above the reasonable risk encountered in the course of participation in the institution of higher education or the organization (such as the physical preparation necessary for participation in an athletic team), of physical or psychological injury, including personal degradation or disgrace, and/or - ii. the person knew or should have known was likely to cause serious bodily injury. - 102.13 Obstruction or disruption of teaching, research, administration, disciplinary procedures, or other University activities. - 102.14 Disorderly or lewd conduct. - 102.15 Participation in a disturbance of the peace or unlawful assembly. - 102.16 Failure to identify oneself to, or comply with directions of, a University official or other public official acting in the performance of their duties while on University property or at official University functions; or resisting or obstructing such University or other public officials in the performance of or the attempt to perform their duties.
-For the purposes of this policy, "University official" also includes student employees when performing in the course of their assigned duties. - 102.17 Unlawful manufacture, distribution, dispensing, possession, use, transport, transfer, or sale of, or the attempted manufacture, distribution, dispensing, or sale of controlled substances, identified in federal or state laws or regulations which includes, but is not limited to: - a.
+102.11 Other Harassment: Physical, verbal, written, face-to-face, telephonic, electronic or other direct means of contact that a student knows or should know is unwelcome, is communicated directly to one or more specific students, faculty, or staff, and constitutes severe, pervasive, or objectively offensive conduct.
+Speech protected by the First Amendment of the United States Constitution does not constitute harassment.

+102.12 Participation in hazing or any method of initiation or pre-initiation into a campus organization or other activity engaged in by the organization or members of the organization at any time that causes, or is likely to cause, physical injury or personal degradation or disgrace resulting in psychological harm to any student or other person (See also Appendix F);

+102.13 Obstruction or disruption of teaching, research, administration, disciplinary procedures, or other University activities.

+102.14 Disorderly or lewd conduct.

+102.15 Participation in a disturbance of the peace or unlawful assembly.

+102.16 Failure to identify oneself to, or comply with directions of, a University official or other public official acting in the performance of their duties while on University property or at official University functions; or resisting or obstructing such University or other public officials in the performance of or the attempt to perform their duties.
+For the purposes of this policy, "University official" also includes student employees when performing in the course of their assigned duties.

+102.17 Unlawful manufacture, distribution, dispensing, possession, use, transport, transfer, or sale of, or the attempted manufacture, distribution, dispensing, or sale of controlled substances, identified in federal or state laws or regulations which includes, but is not limited to:

+- a.
 All Drug Enforcement Administration (DEA) classified narcotics under schedules 1 through 5, except cannabis, such as: opium or cocaine and their derivatives (morphine, heroin, codeine); marijuana (medicinal marijuana is not allowed, nor is it a defense in response to enforcement of a violated University policy); synthetic narcotics (Demerol, methadone); and dangerous non-narcotic drugs (barbiturates, Benzedrine); or all illegally obtained prescription drugs.
 For the purpose of this policy, this includes being under the influence of any of the aforementioned substances. - b.
 Drug Paraphernalia: Delivering, furnishing, transferring, manufacturing, or possessing drug paraphernalia is prohibited.
-Drug paraphernalia is defined as all equipment, material and products intended for use or designed for use in growing, processing, harvesting, storing, 45 concealing, injecting, ingesting, inhaling, or otherwise introducing a prohibited or an illegal controlled substance into the human body.
+Drug paraphernalia is defined as all equipment, material and products intended for use or designed for use in growing, processing, harvesting, storing, concealing, injecting, ingesting, inhaling, or otherwise introducing a prohibited or an illegal controlled substance into the human body.
 Examples of drug paraphernalia include, but are not limited to: pipes, water pipes, bongs, vaporizing devices and hookahs.